 Research Interests and Expertise

 Newcastle has long been an important centre for French Studies.
 Currently we have strong research in Cultural Studies, Film Studies, Literature, Linguistics and Politics, History and Society.
-At the last national research assessment exercise (RAE), we came in sixth position within the Russell Group of leading research universities.
 We provide a dynamic research environment, comprising staff of international prominence alongside a commitment to supporting younger researchers.
-Newcastle PhD graduates hold academic posts all across the country.

 French is one of five subject groups within the School of Modern Languages (SML) which operates as a single administrative and academic unit.